byvasco/mk2swag.com/collections/_stories/kavir-s-89-daily-golf.md

 ---
 My name is Kavir Singh and I’m the proud owner of @G2VAG, my daily 1989 Volkswagen Golf Mk2.

-It’s a funny story how I ended up with this Mk2, coming from a family who are heavy enthusiasts including my Mum, anyone who knows me knows I’ve always said my first car will be a Mk2 Golf, and it was!
+It’s a funny story how I ended up with this Mk2, coming from a family who are heavy enthusiasts including my Mum, anyone who knows me knows I’ve always said my first car will be an Mk2 Golf, and it was!

-#### How did you got it?
+#### How did you get it?

 I saw a 1.6 Mk2 Golf Driver on eBay for sale, I was 16 at the time and tried to save as much money as possible.
 I offered the guy on eBay £1000 at the time, probably only had half of that saved up!
 But he rudely declined my offer when the buy it now price was £1250 anyway.
-I was sitting at college one day and I remember seeing a watched reminder pop up on my phone from eBay, there was 15 minutes remaining and the Mk2 was on £600 bidding.
+I was sitting at college one day and I remember seeing a watched reminder pop up on my phone from eBay, there were 15 minutes remaining and the Mk2 was on £600 bidding.
 I slapped £660 on bidding and ended up winning the car for £650.
-My mum drove the car home for me that day, as I had no licence, not even my provisional yet.
+My mum drove the car home for me that day, as I had no license, not even my provisional yet.

-I worked on that Mk2 every night and day from then, but was sadly written off a year and a half later after a woman pulled out on me.
+I worked on that Mk2 every night and day from then but was sadly written off a year and a half later after a woman pulled out on me.
 I was gutted, after all that time and effort I put into it, some people will never understand the bond you build with your car.

 Anyway, the car was written off and I was paid £2100 for it and I bought the car back for £60 and stripped it.
 I then saw this Mk2 for sale, it was pretty much stock.
-It was about 3 hours away from me but the number plate and the colour really caught my eye.
+It was about 3 hours away from me but the number plate and the color really caught my eye.
 I ended up buying it for £2000 (Till this day, the previous owner still wants to buy it back).

 I wanted to get this Mk2 to show standard, but with it being my daily / a rolling project it’s still far off.